 People, as well as infrastructures, have become increasingly more reliant on connectivity.
 Developments like remote work and the IoT revolution have only hastened this trend towards interconnectedness, opening more doors for cybercriminals to strike.

 A report from cybersecurity firm KnowBe4 reveals that, between January 2023 and January 2024, global critical infrastructure faced over 420 million cyberattacks, averaging approximately 13 attacks per second.
 While the United States was the primary target, the report indicates that 163 other countries also experienced attacks on critical infrastructure, often attributed to state-sponsored hackers linked to China, Russia, and Iran.
+In 2025, 50% of ransomware attacks targeted critical infrastructure such as manufacturing, healthcare, energy, transportation, and finance.

 As you can expect, governments, enterprises, and regulators have all pushed for increased spending on cybersecurity measures to prevent the devastating effects cybercrime and warfare can have on critical infrastructure.